Prophetic Scriptures of Jesus' Suffering and Resurrection

 Hos 6:2 In a hot space will he live: in the third day he will rise up, and we shall live in his presence.

-Now, consider this verse from the Lord Jesus Christ on where His spirit would be after His crucifixion until the third day:
+Now, consider this verse from the Lord Jesus Christ on where His Spirit would be after His crucifixion until the third day rising:

 Mat 12:40 For as Jonas was three days and three nights in the whale's belly; so shall the Son of man be three days and three nights in the heart of the earth.

-The Greek word for "heart" meaning middle or center of the earth - a very hot space.
-And that would not be the first time He was in a hot space in the spirit.
+The Greek word for "heart" means middle or center of the earth - a very hot space.
+And that would not be the first time He was in a hot space in the Spirit.
 Notice from the book of Daniel:

 Dan 3:25 He answered and said, Lo, I see four men loose, walking in the midst of the fire, and they have no hurt; and the form of the fourth is like the Son of God.